AdrianKriger/terrain101/hw04_a/README.md

 [hw04_PlaneDetection.ipynb](https://github.com/AdrianKriger/terrain101/blob/main/hw04_a/hw04_PlaneDetection.ipynb) for a look.

 **some notes:**
  - plane detection is iterative without a mmaximum.
 The best candidates will be chosen.
-This might execture slowly with large datasets.
+This might execute slowly with large datasets.
  - I colored the points in the `.ply`.
 You might not want to do this.
 Or rather: is there a better way?